Moses Brown: Later life

-Brown's second wife Mary died in 1798, and he married his third and final wife, the widow Phebe (Waterman) Lockwood, in 1799.
-She had several grown children of her own: Sarah (1773–1832, married E. Bates Harris), Avis (1774–1831, never married), Benoni (1777–1852) and Phebe (1778–1800).
-After the death of his third wife in 1809, Moses remained unmarried for the last 27 years of his life.
+Brown's second wife, Mary, died in 1798.
+He married widow Phebe (Waterman) Lockwood in 1799.
+Phebe died in 1809, and Brown remained unmarried for the last 27 years of his life.

-Brown, a pacifist, was inspired by the War of 1812 to work on behalf of peace, and was instrumental in the founding of the Rhode Island Peace Society in 1818.
-He adhered to and promoted the orthodox Quaker position that Quakers should resist war taxes.
+Brown was a pacifist, and he was inspired by the War of 1812 between the US and Great Britain to work on behalf of peace.
+He was instrumental in founding the Rhode Island Peace Society in 1818.
+He promoted the Quaker position that Quakers should resist war taxes.

-Another one of his interests was local history.
 Brown played an important role in collecting documents relating to colonial Rhode Island, many of them inherited through his own family.
-He collected biographical information about his contemporary and fellow abolitionist, the evangelist known as the Public Universal Friend.
-He was a founding member of the Rhode Island Historical Society, served as its chairman, and had most of his papers left there after his death.
+He collected biographical information about his contemporary and fellow abolitionist Jemima Wilkinson, who was known as the Public Universal Friend.
+He was a founding member of the Rhode Island Historical Society, served as its chairman, and had most of his papers left to it after his death.
 Brown was also elected a member of the American Antiquarian Society in 1815.

-Moses Brown died from gastroenteritis in Providence on September 6, 1836.
+Brown died from gastroenteritis in Providence on September 6, 1836.
 He left few family members, having outlived three wives, all three of his children, and three of his four stepchildren.

 At his death, his only descendants were his granddaughter Anna (Almy) Jenkins (1790–1849) and her children.
-He also left much of his estate to the children of his stepdaughter Sarah (Lockwood) Harris (1773–1832), and to the Society of Friends.
-His son Obadiah had married, but left no children.
+He left much of his estate to the children of his stepdaughter Sarah (Lockwood) Harris (1773–1832), and to the Society of Friends.
+His son Obadiah had married but left no children.
 Brown is buried in the Quaker section of the North Burial Ground at 5 Branch Avenue, Providence, RI.